mushkevych/sdpl/README.md

 SDPL introduces data schema to major data processing languages such as Apache Pig, Spark and Hive.
-SDPL supports generic operations such as `LOAD`, `STORE`, `JOIN`, `PROJECT`, while complex transformation and fine-tuning are intended to be performed in the target language via quotation
+SDPL supports generic operations such as `LOAD`, `STORE`, `JOIN`, `PROJECT`, while complex transformation and fine-tuning are performed in the target language via quotation.

+SDPL links 3 artifacts:

+ * DataRepository file describes data source and credentials needed to access it
+ * Schema file describes the data
+ * Source code describes what data to load and transformation to apply

+Supported target languages are Apache Pig and Spark; DataRepository is a short YAML file; Schema could be recorded in YAML, AVRO or Protobuf

 # Repository